-If you’re an SME, you can’t afford to make bad financial decisions.
-A risk here and there might pay off but don’t throw money at a good deal or a quick fix.
+If you’re a small business, you should be investing in your IT, not throwing money at it.
+For growing businesses, a risk here and there might pay off but don’t throw money at a good deal or a quick fix.
 You need to make wise investments in your business – not someone else’s.

 IT expenses should be long-term investments and factor in hidden costs that lurk behind those attractive price tags.
 Scrimping in the wrong areas could not only cost you serious pounds in the long-term, but your reputation could take a hit too.